Criminal Defence Against Voluntary Manslaughter Charges

 Voluntary manslaughter is committed when one person unlawfully kills another in circumstances which one of the partial defences reducing a murder charge apply.

 A partial defence differs from a complete defence (such as self-defence) in that the crime committed bears all the ingredients of murder but provides some extenuating circumstance which reduces the culpability of the perpetrator.
+It can be complicated to conclude whether an offence falls under a muder or manslaughter charge, but more information is available on the Crown Prosecution Service website.

 There are three partial defences which could serve to reduce a murder charge to voluntary manslaughter: diminished responsibility, suicide pacts or loss of control.